-It is a relatively common occurrence for radiologists to be asked to distinguish between cerebral toxoplasmosis and primary CNS lymphoma (PCNSL) in patients with HIV/AIDS.
+It is a relatively common occurrence for radiologists to be asked to distinguish between cerebral toxoplasmosis and primary CNS lymphoma patients with HIV / AIDS.
 Treatment is clearly different and thus accurate interpretation of CT and MRI is essential.

-Primary CNS lymphoma typically demonstrates subependymal spread, whereas toxoplasmosis tends to be scattered through the basal ganglia and at the corticomedullary junction 1.
+Primary CNS lymphoma typically demonstrates sub-ependymal spread, whereas toxoplasmosis tends to be scattered thought the basal ganglia and at the corticomedullary junction 1.

-Following administration of contrast, on both CT and MRI, both entities enhance, however typically lymphoma is solid whereas toxoplasmosis demonstrates ring or nodular enhancement 1,2.
-It should be noted however that in patients with HIV/AIDS, primary CNS lymphoma may also demonstrate ring enhancement.
+Following administration of contrast, on both CT and MRI, both entities enhance, however typically lymphoma is solid whereas toxoplasmosis demonstrates ring or nodular enhancement 1-2.
+It should be noted however that it is in patients with HIV / AIDS that primary CNS lymphoma may demonstrate ring enhancement also.